ZoneMinder/zmeventnotification/hook_example/README.md

 For example:
 if you configured `frame_id` to be `bestmatch` you'll see two files `<eid>-alarm.jpg` and `<eid>-snapshot.jpg` If you configured `frame_id` to be `snapshot` or a specific number, you'll see one file `<eid>.jpg`

+The `<mid>` is optional and is the monitor ID.
+If you do specify it, it will pick up the right mask to apply (if it is in your config)

 The above command will also try and run detection.